PeterCappello/PositiveIntegerToTreeBijection/README.md

 Then, the inverse function of _p_, _p_<sup>-1</sup> maps a prime number to its index or rank (e.g., _p_<sup>-1</sup> ( 7 ) = 4).

 The bijection &tau; ( 399 ) is illustrated below.
 In that figure, the root is labelled with the number that corresponds to the tree;
 Each node other than the root is labeled with numbers on the left and right.
-The number on the left of a node is a prime factor, p, of the number corresponding to its _parent tree_; the number on the right of the node is the _rank of p_ which represents the number of the subtree rooted at that node.
+The number on the left of a node is a prime factor, p, of the number corresponding to its _parent tree_; the number on the right of the node is the _rank_ of the prime number on its left and represents the number of the subtree rooted at that node.

 ![1](https://github.com/PeterCappello/PositiveIntegerToTreeBijection/blob/master/src/images/399.png "Tree corresponding to 399")